 Treatment

-Cycling behind your knee can be a pain.
-I know from experience because I’ve had it happen to me many times.
+Cycling behind your knee can be painful.
+I know from experience, having had it happen to me many times.

-You can do a few things to prevent it from happening again, but I’ll go ahead and tell you how to treat it when it does.
+You can do a few things to prevent it from happening again, but I’ll tell you how to treat it when it does.

-Cycling behind your knee can be a painful experience.
+Cycling behind your knee can be painful.
 I know this from personal experience.
-I’ve suffered through the pain for years and wanted to share my story with you.
+I’ve endured the pain for years and wanted to share my story.

 One of the best things you can do to improve your knee health is to spend some time cycling.

-If you want to know the best way to treat knee pain, start by learning how to bike.
-The reason is simple.
-When you cycle, you’re putting your body through a lot of stress.
+If you want to know how to treat knee pain, learn how to bike.
+The reason is simple: When you cycle, you put your body through much stress.

 This is going to help you strengthen your muscles, and your muscles are going to help you stop knee pain.